 The first thing you’ll want to do is open Microsoft Excel, then navigate to File > Options > Advanced.
 From there, scroll down to locate the Display section, and under it, select the box that says Disable hardware graphics acceleration.

-Finally, click OK at the bottom of the window and then check if things are working as they should.
+Finally, click OK at the bottom of the window and check if things are working as they should.

 2] Set Excel file associations to default